anchore/syft/README.md

 #### SBOM attestation

 ### Keyless support
 Syft supports generating attestations using cosign's [keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) signatures.

 To use this feature with a format like cyclonedx json simply run:
 ```
 syft attest --output cyclonedx-json <IMAGE WITH OCI WRITE ACCESS>
 ```

-This command will open a webbrowser and allow the user to authenticate their OIDC identity as the root of trust for the attestation (Github, Google, Microsoft).
+This command will open a web browser and allow the user to authenticate their OIDC identity as the root of trust for the attestation (Github, Google, Microsoft).

 After authenticating, syft will upload the attestation to the OCI registry specified by the image that the user has write access to.